C4KEW4LK/birdnet_display/README.md

 The main application settings are at the top of `birdnet_display.py`:

--   `BASE_URL`: The URL of your BirdNET-Pi instance.
+-   `BASE_URL`: The URL of your BirdNET-Go instance.
 -   `SERVER_PORT`: The port for the display web server.

 ### Access Point (AP) Setup